-The differences are explained with help of the following table against various aspects of each of the operating and financial lease.
+The differences between financial and operating leases are as follows.
+These are explained with the help of the following table against various aspects of both operating and financial leases.

 |Aspects of Difference||Operating Lease||Financial (Capital) Lease|

 |A lease in which all risks and rewards related to asset ownership remain with the lessor for the leased asset is called an operating lease.
 In this type of lease, the asset is returned by the lessee after using it for the agreed-upon lease term.
 Read more about Operating Lease for in-depth coverage.||In a financial lease (also known as a capital lease), the risks and rewards related to ownership of the asset being leased are transferred to the lessee.
 Read this article on Finance Lease for more in-depth coverage.|

 |The ownership of the asset remains with the lessor for the entire lease period.||The ownership transfer option at the end of the lease period is available to the lessee.
 The title may or may not be transferred eventually.|

 |An operating lease is generally treated like renting.
 That means the lease payments are treated as operating expenses and the asset does not show on the balance sheet.||A financial lease is generally treated as a loan.
 Here, asset ownership is considered by the lessee, so the asset appears on the balance sheet.|

 |Operating Lease||Financial (Capital) Lease|

 |In an operating lease, the lessee does not have an option to buy the asset during the lease period.||A financial lease allows the lessee to have a purchase option at less than the fair market value of the asset.|

 |The lease term extends to less than 75% of the projected useful life of the leased asset.||The lease term is generally the substantial economic life of the asset leased.|